 We used a generalised linear model (mixed effect logistic regression) to examine the probability of attaining a top grade, given the information on the characteristics of students clustered across centres.
 The student characteristics described previously were treated as fixed effects, and the student’s centre was treated as a random effect.
 This is because there may be factors affecting results that only students from the same schools or college have in common, such as the teaching materials used.
 The full model specification is given in Appendix D.

 Within the logistic regression model, the estimates of the fixed effects’ parameters are of most interest for our analyses.
 These estimates quantify the relationship between each demographic or socioeconomic characteristic as well as prior attainment and the probability of attaining a top grade.
-Prior attainment is a strong predictor of grades and should be presented alongside the demographic or socioeconomic characteristics to facilitate a more accurate interpretation of effect size of variables.
+Prior attainment is a strong predictor of grades and should be analysed alongside the demographic and socioeconomic variables to facilitate more accurate estimation of the effect sizes of the variables.

 Multi-way interactions between the demographic and socioeconomic variables listed above as well as prior attainment were not included in the analysis.
 This is because the small sample sizes would make the results less meaningful.